-We've been hearing more and more about Cast-enabled TVs and speakers with Chromecast built-in so we thought we'd break down what that actually means, how you can use it and which devices are compatible with the technology.
+We've been hearing more and more about Cast-enabled TVs and speakers with Chromecast built-in, so it's only right we break down what that actually means, how you can use it and which devices are compatible with the technology.

 What is Chromecast built-in?

-There is also an equivalent for audio - the Chromecast Audio - an affordable $35 add-on which plugs into your existing speakers via the aux in to get them connected.
+There used to be an equivalent for audio - the Chromecast Audio - an affordable $35 add-on which plugged into your existing speakers via the aux in to get them connected.
+It was great, and we're disappointed Google killed it - but you can still pick one up if you dig around.

-The way it works, at its simplest, is this: you go to a supported mobile app - which includes YouTube, Google Play Movies + TV, Netflix, BBC iPlayer, HBO Now - or the Chrome browser then you either hit the Cast icon on the homescreen of the app first or select what you want to watch first then click the Cast icon.
-With music and radio apps like Spotify, Pandora, Google Play Music and TuneIn Radio it works much the same.
+The way it works, at its simplest, is this: you go to a supported mobile app - which includes YouTube, Google Play Movies + TV, Netflix, BBC iPlayer, HBO Now - or the Chrome browser, find something to watch and hit the Cast button.
+With music and radio apps like Spotify, Pandora, Google Play Music and TuneIn Radio, it works much the same.

-There are now over 1,000 Cast-enabled apps - you can see the full list here but some more choice picks are: Now TV, Chrome, Facebook, ITV Hub, My5, Soundcloud, YouTube Gaming, Deezer and Plex.
+There are now over 1,000 Cast-enabled apps - you can see the full list here - but some more choice picks are: Plex, Deezer Now TV, Chrome, Facebook, ITV Hub, My5, Soundcloud, and YouTube Gaming.

 Chromecast built-in: Devices